Principles to put you on the path to inner peace and well-being.

 3. The Failed Surprise

 You're trying to plan a surprise, perhaps it's for a birthday, wedding anniversary or Valentines, when some numpty live streams the preparations.
 Or, in mid conversation, over nothing that was even related, that same person drops some essential information, forgetting that the person who is being surprised, could be accessing their stream.
-Even telling a person or group of people to be ready to watch a stream at such-a-such a time, doesn't stop anyone else in your friends list from watching - you big dummy!

 4. The Secret Project